NYCJacob/backbone-nutrition/README.md

 src/ contains the development code and /dist contains minified distribution code.

 ## Issues
+- no workflow such as gulp implemented.
+Nothing is compressed or minified etc.
 - BMI api not very robust; need to to metric-standard conversions resulting in rounding errors
 - Backbone does not permit sharing collections with different views.
 This was worked around for the nutrition api because one view fetched from api and another from localstorage.
 This got more complicated with trying